stackgl/gl-shader-core/README.md

 console.log(attrib.location)
 ```

-Internally, these methods just call [`gl.bindAttribLocation`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glBindAttribLocation.xml) and access the stored location.

 **WARNING** Changing the attribute location requires recompiling the program.
-Do not dynamically modify this variable in your render loop.
+This recompilation is deferred until the next call to `.bind()`

 ### `attrib.pointer([type, normalized, stride, offset])`
 A shortcut for `gl.vertexAttribPointer`/`gl.enableVertexAttribArray`.
 See the [OpenGL man page for details on how this works](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glVertexAttribPointer.xml).
 The main difference here is that the WebGL context, size and index are known and so these parameters are bound.